thinkcompany/react-a11y-announcer/README.md

 # react-a11y-announcer

-Welcome to React Announcer from Think Company.

-This is a React component that demonstrates how to dynamically add announcements to a web page, and ensure that they are accessible and announced properly by screen readers.
+`react-a11y-announcer` is a React a11y component that helps ensure announcements are accessible and properly announced by screen readers.

 ## Building and running the demo

-We included a demo, a standard `create-react-app` application, that shows you how the component will behave when added to a page.
+We included a demo application that shows you how the component will behave when added to a page.
 To run the demo:

 * Clone this repo locally
 * cd into the `demo` directory